 Neither subject was incapacitated in this incident, but the hero either ran dry or was about to when the encounter ended.
 Had the perps attacked instead of running off, I’m not sure the citizen had enough ammo to continue the battle.
 He may have had a second magazine, but the odds are he did not.

 I most frequently carry a Glock 19 with a spare magazine or a second gun.
 Having a second mag or second gun allows me to stay in the fight should the first gun run dry.
 Does that make me paranoid?
 I don’t think so.
 I just want to make sure I have enough felon repellant to go around.

 Does this encounter look anything like a Hollywood movie?
 Nope.

 Combat, whether military or self defense, is rarely ever accurately portrayed in the movies.
 Yet, many of us have watched so many movies that those unrealistic situations have become part of what we think we know.

 Realistic training is the key to success.
-Spending a week with Massad Ayoob or at Gunsite will really open your eyes to the realities of combat.
+Spending a week with Massad Ayoob or at the Safety Solutions Academy will really open your eyes to the realities of combat.
 Learning “on the job” has a poor success rate.
 It is much better to prepare.

 Don’t do stupid things…